Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 where:

-Factor 11: ERC-8004 Reputation (10%)
+Factor 11: ERC-8004 Reputation (5%)

-Data Source: ERC-8004 Reputation Registry contract on Base.
-Feedback signals are recorded onchain by counterparties after interactions.
+Data Source: ERC-8004 Reputation Registry (0x8004BAa17C55a88189AE136b182e5fdA19dE9b63) on Base.

-s11 = min(100, reputation_bonus x (100 / 15))
+s₁₁ = min(100, reputation_bonus × (100 / 15))

-Factor 12: Work History (6%)
+Factor 12: Work History (10%)

 s₁₂ = calculateWorkScore(work_stats)

-Factor 13: Agent Economy (2%)
+Factor 14: Agent Economy (2%)

 Data Sources:

-s13 = linked_token_bonus + bankr_profile_bonus + market_activity_bonus
+s₁₄ = linked_token_bonus + bankr_profile_bonus + market_activity_bonus

 where:

-linked_token_bonus = 40 if agent has a linked token contract, else 0
+linked_token_bonus = 40 if linked token exists

-bankr_profile_bonus = 30 if agent has a Bankr profile, else 0
+bankr_profile_bonus = 30 if Bankr profile exists

-market_activity_bonus = 30 if token market cap > 0, else 0
+market_activity_bonus = 30 if indexed token market cap is greater than 0

 4. Tier Classification System

-Qualified 51–75 🟡 BBB–BB Established credibility.
+Qualified51-75QUALIFIEDEstablished credibility.
 Active and verified, but with room to strengthen profile.

-3.1 Tier Distribution Expectations
+4.1 Tier Distribution Expectations

 The heavy tail in Junk/Marginal is expected and intentional.
 It reflects the reality that most agents are newly created, sparsely configured, or minimally active.